telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/scaffolding.md

 Below are listed the steps for you to follow when scaffolding the Kendo UI Grid.

 **Step 1** Create a new ASP.NET MVC application, include an Entity Framework Data Model and add Telerik UI for ASP.NET MVC.
-If you have already done so, move on tot he next step.
+If you have already done so, move on to the next step.
 Otherwise, follow the first four steps described [in this article]({% slug overview_gridhelper_aspnetmvc %}).

 **Step 2** Right-click the location where the Grid Controller should be generated.
 Select **Add** > **New Scaffolded item...** from the displayed menu.
 In this example, you generate it in the **Controllers** folder.